AdobeDocs/learning-manager.pt-BR/help/migrated/kb/auto-delete.md

 ## Problema

-Um usuário é excluído do Learning Manager, no entanto, o administrador nunca executou tal ação.
+A **usuário** é excluído do Learning Manager, no entanto, o administrador nunca executou tal ação.

 ## Causa